yingqichao/imuge_plus/README.md

 ### Issues
 - restormer cannot be loaded simultaneously with OSN network, because they share the same variable ```localizer```
+- now you need to specify the path where each model locates

 ### notes